EishaButt/Graphic-Logo/README.md

 # Graphic-Logo !!
-My first practice using  Adobe Illustrator
+My first practice of making a logo using  Adobe Illustrator.